gregpalmr/alluxio-aws-cloudformation/README.md

                      ParameterKey=clusterSize,ParameterValue=3-workers \
                      ParameterKey=alluxioS3BucketName,ParameterValue=my-alluxio-bucket

-While the cloudformation stack is being launched, you can query the status using commands like this:
+While the CloudFormation stack is being launched, you can query the status using commands like this:

      $ aws cloudformation describe-stacks --stack-name My-Alluxio-Cluster